ystia/yorc-a4c-plugin/documentation/policies.rst

 This chapter presents how to apply an HTTP Monitoring policy on a web application in order to be informed when the web server is down.

-This can be done with ``yorc.policies.monitoring.HTTPMonitoring`` on any location.
+This can be done using ``yorc.policies.monitoring.HTTPMonitoring`` policy on any location.

 A valid target type for applying ``yorc.policies.monitoring.HTTPMonitoring`` is ``tosca.nodes.SoftwareComponent`` .